knathanieltucker/startupbook/startupbook/private/guides/sales.md

 	1. Sign an agreement that says they will buy once done
 	2. Wait for other customers to ask for the same feature [10]
 5. Free trails?
 No, but say you can opt out after 30 days of an annual agreement [11] [14]
+6. Ask for an appointment, then pitch [17]

 Checkout footnote for more advice [12]